npanium/Node-Defenders/smart-contracts/README.md

 1. Test on Sepolia or another testnet
 2. Verify all contracts on Etherscan (or the equivalent block explorer)
 3. Test the full token minting flow including ownership transfer
+4. Test the staking and reward mechanisms with different parameters

 ## Gas Optimization